 Apply 3–5 Drops Directly to the Pain Site

 Drop directly onto the knee, lower back, shoulder, hip, wrist, or ankle.
-For diffuse areas like the lower back, use 5–8 drops across the region.
-Don't apply near eyes or open wounds.
+For larger areas like the lower back or hips, use 5–8 drops across the region.
+Don't apply near eyes, on broken skin, or mucous membranes.

 3